galaxyproject/galaxy-hub/content/events/2022-01-papercuts/index.md

 tags: [ cofest, papercuts ]
 ---

 *Paper cuts are annoying but easy to fix friction points.
-[Paper cuts CoFests](/events/cofests/papercuts/) are virtual, global, day-long events that improve the Galaxy ecosystem by addressing these issues.
+[Papercuts CoFests](/events/cofests/papercuts/) are virtual, global, day-long events that improve the Galaxy ecosystem by addressing these issues.
 They are also an opportunity for new contributors to become better connected with the Galaxy community.*

 **Goals**